devmarrie/DataEngineering/projects/dbt_learning/README.md

 We can manipulate this function by changing our .yaml models option

 ### Seeds
 csv files that can be easily loaded into dbt using the `dbt seeds ` command.
 They are particularly useful when working with static data that is relatively small.
 Create a seeds folder and paste the csv file in it thats it!!
 Now issue the `dbt seed` command and when it runs successfully check if the table is created in your warehouse.
 The seed file using the ref function and the file name without csv.
-NOte not the whole path just its name.
+Note not the whole path just its name.

 ### Analysis folder
 Allows us to create SQL files just like the models folder.